 - Keep your good-bye short.
 A simple hug, "I love you," with reassurance that you'll see them later is all you need once you lay them down in their crib.
 However, don't ever try to walk away without them noticing.
 This will take away your baby's trust that you'll return.

 - Have periods of separation when your baby is awake.
 This can be as simple as putting your baby in a safe place to play while you go to the bathroom.
 This way your baby will begin to realize that when you leave, you always come back.
 Leaving your baby with your spouse or another caregiver while you run an errand will also help.

 - Try not to show sad emotion in front of your baby.
 This can be hard, but the more calm you are in front of them the easier it will be for them to calm down, too.

 - Offer reassurance if your baby wakes.
 If your baby wakes up mid-nap or in the middle of the night (and you know hunger isn't the reason) we suggest giving your baby a few minutes to settle themselves back to sleep.
-Chances are they will even with a few tears.
-However, if consoling is needed, that's completely fine.
-Just make it brief - a hand on their chest to calm them to let them know you're close by can work wonders.
+Chances are they will be able to do it, even with a few tears.
+However, if you need to console him, that's completely fine.
+Just make it brief: a hand on their chest to calm them to let them know you're close by can work wonders.

 Final Thoughts on the 8-10 Month Sleep Regression

 No doubt sleep regressions in babies are tough on parents.

 Feeling like there is backwards progress in something you've worked hard to help your baby with can be frustrating.
 Children and sleep is a tricky topic.
 But it's important to realize that sleep regressions are temporary.
 Staying calm, patient, and focused on the outcome is the best thing you can do to help your baby get through this as quickly as possible.